 The timeshare industry is huge.
 Worth $10.2 Billion and with 9.6 million US households owning at least one type of timeshare product (weeks, points, etc.), the business is booming.
 But even though it seems that everyone knows someone who owns—or is planning to purchase—a timeshare, buyer’s remorse is common.

-A study conducted by the University of Central Florida found that roughly 85 percent of timeshare owners regret signing on the dotted line.
-These days we see more and more folks trying to find a way to end their timeshare contracts.
-Timeshare elimination is possible, but it definitely takes strategic effort.
+A University of Central Florida study found that roughly 85 percent of timeshare owners regret signing on the dotted line.
+We see more and more folks trying to find a way to end their timeshare contracts.
+Timeshare elimination is possible, but it takes strategic effort.
 Here we’ll explore the trends in timeshare elimination and what timeshare owners are doing to unburden themselves of their timeshare.

 Timeshare elimination is the process one goes through to legally get out from under their timeshare.
 Trying to cancel through the resort is almost impossible.
 Contracts are strategically worded so that once you buy, you’re essentially locked in for life—and beyond.
 Yes, your heirs are responsible for paying your annual fees once you’re gone.

 There are innumerable reasons why someone might be working toward timeshare elimination: rising cost of fees, health issues, change in financial circumstances, and more.
 Regardless of the reason, timeshare elimination shouldn’t be an acrobatic feat, though, for many, it feels that way.
 So how do you get out of your timeshare?
 There are several industry trends that we see in the timeshare industry that we’ll explore below.

 One of the shocking trends in timeshare elimination or cancellation is its prevalence.
 The average rate of timeshare rescission is 15 percent.
 This mirrors the daily percentage of people who buy a timeshare after they attend a sales presentation.
 Essentially, trying to get out of a timeshare is as common as buying one!